 Cash.
-Cash, cash equivalents and available-for-sale securities totaled \$94.4 million at June 30, 2019, as compared to \$111.2 million at December 31, 2018.
-The decrease was primarily due to net cash used for operating activities and debt servicing during the period.
+Cash, cash equivalents and available-for-sale securities totaled \$40.1 million at September 30, 2019, as compared to \$111.2 million at December 31, 2018.
+The decrease was primarily due to the \$55.0 million payment to repurchase \$48.6 million aggregate principal amount of debt, plus prepayment premiums, net cash used for operating activities and debt servicing during the period.

 We invest our excess cash balances in money market, U.S. government securities and corporate debt securities in accordance with our investment policy.
 Our investment policy has the primary investment objectives of preservation of principal; however, there may be times when certain of the securities in our portfolio will fall below the credit ratings required in the policy.
 If those securities are downgraded or impaired, we would experience realized or unrealized losses in the value of our portfolio, which would have an adverse effect on our results of operations, liquidity and financial condition.
-From time to time, the Company may also invest its cash to retire or purchase its outstanding debt.
+From time to time, the Company may also invest its cash to retire or purchase its outstanding debt, make asset acquisitions, conduct research and development or expand the Company.
 Investment securities are exposed to various risks, such as interest rate, market and credit.
 Due to the level of risk associated with certain investment securities and the level of uncertainty related to changes in the value of investment securities, it is possible that changes in these risk factors in the near term could have an adverse material impact on our results of operations or stockholders' equity.